 Getting Help to Immigrate to Canada as a Chef

 If you want to migrate to Canada as a chef, there are a few things you need to do first.
 One is to assess the demand for your particular skills.
 Canadians are looking for

 • Chefs with experience in ethnic cuisine from around the world

 • Specialist chefs

 Do not think that simply being able to cook is enough to get you across the border.
 You might need to specialize and train just a bit longer, or perhaps gain more experience.
 Your application will join hundreds of other similar ones.

 Get yourself invited by an employer to work in his restaurant.
 If you can do this, you are able to cross the border more easily.
 Also, find a lawyer who will go through the application with you.
 In particular, as a chef, hire an immigration lawyer whose particular experience is helping Americans migrate to Canada.

 Besides your skills, there will be other expectations.
-That job invitation is just one.
+The job invitation is just one.
 You will also need to

 • Speak English proficiently